Rupam Sarmah: Work

 Sarmah has been involved with AI, Autism, and Music research and started a research center (RMAN) for ongoing research.

 Activism

 Sarmah founded the One Little Finger Global Foundation (501c3) to support underprivileged children and persons with disabilities, media production house RJ Productions International for collaborative content creation.
-He has worked on a number of projects with organizations, including UNESCO Center for Peace, PRERONA, Manovikas - Welfare and Rehabilitation Center for the Children with Special Needs, Bhupen Hazarika Foundation.
+He has worked on several projects with organizations, including UNESCO Center for Peace, PRERONA, Manovikas - Welfare and Rehabilitation Center for the Children with Special Needs, Bhupen Hazarika Foundation.

 Awards

 Sarmah made a Guinness World Record on 24 February 2013 for his project 'A Musical Journey for World Peace', which united more than 500 participants from across the globe playing 315 kinds of musical instruments for world peace.

-Sarmah has received a number of awards and recognitions for his music and film.
+Sarmah has received numerous awards and recognitions for his music and film.
 One Little Finger, written and directed by Sarmah, received several awards.
-His research-based world music project, OMKARA - The Sound of Divine Love and Gospel with Borgeet,Talk to God, received nominations in the Hollywood Music in Media Awards 2014.
+His research-based world music project, OMKARA - The Sound of Divine Love and Gospel with BorgeetTalk to God received nominations at the Hollywood Music in Media Awards 2014.